 Proceeds from the transaction are used to pay off an existing first mortgage loan and any subordinate loan used to acquire the property.
-The property's current appraised value may be used to determine LTV at any time after initial acquisition so long as cash-out is limited to rate/term standards.
-Loans with loan amounts (inclusive of closing costs and prepaids) that do not exceed the original acquisition cost are acceptable at any time following the original acquisition.
+Refinance of a previous cash-out loan seasoned < 1 year will be considered a cash-out refinance.
+The property's current appraised value may be used to determine LTV at any time after initial acquisition provided that cash-out is limited to rate/term standards and the loan amount (inclusive of closing costs and prepaids) does not exceed the original acquisition cost.